-Final circuits make up the greater part of electrical installations and can vary from a of 1 mm2 cables feeding one lamp, to a heavy three-core PILC cable feeding a large r from a circuit-breaker located at a factory switchboard.
-The main important ation which applies to final circuits is No.27 of the Electricity Supply Regulations:
+Final circuits make up the greater part of electrical installations and can vary from a pair of 1 mm2 cables feeding one lamp, to a heavy three-core PILC cable feeding a large motor from a circuit-breaker located at a factory switchboard.
+The main important regulation which applies to final circuits is No.27 of the Electricity Supply Regulations:

-All conductors and apparatus must be of sufficient size and power for the work they alled on to do, and so constructed, installed and protected as to prevent danger'.
-There we general groups of final circuits:
+All conductors and apparatus must be of sufficient size and power for the work they re called on to do, and so constructed, installed and protected as to prevent danger'.
+There re five general groups of final circuits:

-ted at not more than 16A.
+I. Rated at not more than 16A.

-ted over 16K
+2. Rated over 16K

-ted over 16A but confined to feeding 13A socket-outlets with fused plugs.
+3. Rated over 16A but confined to feeding 13A socket-outlets with fused plugs.

-cuits feeding fluorescent and other discharge lamps.
+4. Circuits feeding fluorescent and other discharge lamps.

-cuits feeding motors.
+5. Circuits feeding motors.

-adustrial installation may have all five types; a domestic installation may have only 1, 3.
-Whatever the type of installation and the uses to which electrical energy is put, it is tial that some significant element of planning be introduced at any early stage in the n of an installation.
-Before indicating the factors, which are involved in the choice of circuit types, a few brief notes on planning aspects will be relevant.
+An industrial installation may have all five types; a domestic installation may have only 1, 2 and 3.
+Whatever the type of installation and the uses to which electrical energy is put, it is essential that some significant element of planning be introduced at any early stage in the design of an installation.
+Before indicating the factors, which are involved in the choice of final circuit types, a few brief notes on planning aspects will be relevant.